TrustedLLM/LLMDet/README.md

 ```
 ### TODO List
   - [x] Extend the detection models to LLaMA, T5, Bart and Vicuna.
-  - [ ] Compress the project.
+  - [ ] Design an interface for the LLM holder adding their model to the project.
-  - [ ] Add more experimental performnce results.
+  - [ ] Illustrate more experimental performnce results.
+  - [ ] Improve the algorithm performance and efficiency.

 ### Citation
+If you use LLMDet in your research, please use the following BibTex entry.
 ```bibtex
 @misc{wu2023llmdet,
       title={LLMDet: A Large Language Models Detection Tool},